Data Processing Agreement

 Important notes:

-• We also enable the use of providers, such as Anthropic, that do not yet offer GDPR-compliant DPAs and do not operate their service via a legal entity in the EEA.
+• We also enable the use of providers, such as Groq, that do not yet offer GDPR-compliant DPAs and do not operate their service via a legal entity in the EEA.
 Please therefore check whether the providers you have activated in your organization meet your own data protection requirements.

 • If you use your own API key via the Omnifact platform, the regulations agreed with the LLM provider apply to processing by the LLM provider.
 In this case, please ensure that a DPA is available if this is necessary for your purposes.